abiek12/Fake-News-Detection-using-MachineLearning/README.md

 ## Introduction

-This repository contains a comprehensive project for detecting fake news using machine learning techniques and we have used various natural language processing techniques.
+This repository contains a comprehensive project for detecting fake news using machine learning techniques and various natural language processing techniques.
 The project includes data analysis, model training, and a web application for real-time fake news detection.
 The machine learning model is designed to classify news articles as either real or fake based on their content.

 ## Project Structure